Meditation for Mindfulness – Your Guide to Combat Insomnia

 You would not always feel the motivation to meditate.
 Getting a friend to join in with your mediation practice would help to establish it as a consistent practice towards self-improvement.
 A friend would also help reduce your excuses for not meditating daily.

-Meditation for Sleep – The Hormonal and Cellular Benefits
+Meditation for Mindfulness – The Hormonal and Cellular Benefits

-Meditation offers a deep relaxation, but we cannot underestimate how meditation for sleep impacts you on a hormonal and cellular level.
+Meditation offers deep relaxation, but we cannot underestimate how meditation for mindfulness impacts you on a hormonal and cellular level.
 Let us find out how meditation affects you on a deeper level.

 - Daily meditation slows down your brain wave activity and suppresses the stress along with triggering HGH (Human Growth Hormone).
 HGH is responsible for regulating the metabolism, stimulates fat cells, and also regulates your blood sugar level.